200,000 Salvadorans At Risk of Deportation Under Trump Decision

 According to the Migration Policy Institute, Salvadorans were first been granted temporary protection by Congress in 1990 in response to a deadly civil war.
 The institute estimates that one-quarter of the country’s population fled during the bloody war, between 1980 and 1990.

 Since 2001, migrants from the Central American country have been able to avoid deportation thanks to the Temporary Protected Status designation that was granted to them by President George W. Bush.
-In January of that year, a catastrophic earthquake struck the country killing over 1,000 people and displacing thousands more.
+In January of that year, a catastrophic earthquake struck the country, killing over 1,000 people and displacing thousands more.

 What has changed under President Trump?